fantasmoio/Fantasmo-Android-SDK/FantasmoDemoApp/README.md

         }
     }
 ```

+**Note:** During a QR code scanning session, it is not possible to turn on the flashlight due to the ARCore nature present in the FMParkingView.
+ARCore blocks any input regarding turning on/off the flashlight during an AR session, limiting QR code readibility on dark environments.

 ### Customizing UI

 The SDK, provides with default views for both the QRScanning and Localizing views.
 If you want to customize these views, you need to provide with your own view controllers.
 We provide an example in the `CustomDemoFragment.kt` with the following controllers filled with view management.